AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 * User Authorization: Determines the level of access each user has according to their roles, group membership and other attributes.
 * Group management: Permissions can be assigned to groups rather that only to individual users.
 * Password policies: Enforcing password complexity and expiration rules.
-* Single Sign-on(SSO):Enables users to access multple applications and services through a single set of credentials.
+* Single Sign-on(SSO):Enables users to access multiple applications and services through a single set of credentials.
 * Centralized user management
 * Auditing and logging